khaled-maruf/jira_github_autolinker/README.md

 ## Usage

+### Quick Setup (Easiest!)

 1. Install the extension following the steps above
+2. **Click the extension icon** in your browser toolbar
-2. **Configure your JIRA URL:**
+3. Enter your JIRA URL (e.g., `https://your-company.atlassian.net/browse/`)
+4. Click "Save"
+5. Visit any GitHub page - JIRA ticket references will now be clickable links!

+### Alternative: Using Options Page

-   - **Chrome:** Right-click the extension icon in Chrome's toolbar and select "Options", OR go to `chrome://extensions/`, find "GitHub to JIRA Autolinker", and click "Extension options"
+- **Chrome:** Right-click the extension icon → "Options", OR go to `chrome://extensions/` → "Extension options"
-   - **Firefox:** Click the extension icon or go to `about:addons`, find "GitHub to JIRA Autolinker", and click "Options"
+- **Firefox:** Right-click the extension icon → "Manage Extension" → "Options", OR go to `about:addons` → "Options"
-   - Enter your JIRA instance URL (e.g., `https://your-company.atlassian.net/browse/`)
-   - Click "Save Settings"
-3. Navigate to any GitHub page (e.g., `https://github.com/yourorg/yourrepo`)
-4. Any JIRA ticket references will automatically become clickable links
-5. Click on a link to open the ticket in JIRA in a new tab

 ## Configuration

-**Setting up your JIRA URL:**

-1. Open the extension options:
-   - **Chrome:** Right-click extension icon → Options, or via `chrome://extensions/`
-   - **Firefox:** Click extension icon or via `about:addons`
-2. Enter your JIRA instance URL
-3. The extension will automatically add `/browse/` if needed
+**Quick configuration:**

+Simply click the extension icon in your browser toolbar and enter your JIRA URL.
+The popup will:
+- Auto-format your URL (adds `/browse/` if needed)
+- Validate the URL
-4. Click Save
+- Save instantly
+- Auto-close after saving

 **Example JIRA URLs:**
 - `https://your-company.atlassian.net/browse/`